Galaxy so far not asked Macau for tax break: Francis Lui

 The issue of possible tax breaks – including perhaps some relief on the 39 percent effective rate paid to the city’s government by Macau’s six operators on their gross gaming revenue – had been raised last week by the chief executive of SJM Holdings Ltd.

-Galaxy Entertainment’s vice-chairman said on Thursday: “…at present, we have not asked the Macau government on any [tax] concessions but we believe the government is already introducing a series of measures…for the community of Macau.
+Galaxy Entertainment’s vice-chairman said on Thursday: “At present, we have not asked the Macau government on any [tax] concessions but we believe the government is already introducing a series of measures…for the community of Macau.
 And this is timely as it will benefit small and medium enterprises and also the different sectors in the society to sustain and protect their ongoing livelihood.”

-Mr Lui added: “For the government, I think if they can be sympathetic to the gaming industry – to the contribution that we have made for the community and the society – that will be good.
+Mr Lui added: “For the government, I think if they can be sympathetic to the gaming industry – to the contribution that we have made for the community and the society – that will be good.”

 He further stated that “at present… no [tax concession] requests” had been made “so far to the government”.